Understanding Poverty in All Its Forms

 This innovative research project, conducted in collaboration with researchers at the University of Oxford in 2016-2019, brought together professionals, academics and people with first-hand experience of poverty to change the ways in which poverty is understood and talked about by decision makers and governments.

 The nature of poverty is changing.
 Ideas and measurements are often defined without talking to those directly affected or it is measured solely according to income.
-With research carried out in Bangladesh, Bolivia, France, Tanzania and the United States as well as the UK, Understanding Poverty in All Its Forms aimed to build consensus around the best ways to determine the dimensions of poverty, how to measure them and how to eradicate it once and for all.
+With international research carried out in Bangladesh, Bolivia, France, Tanzania and the United States as well as the UK, Understanding Poverty in All Its Forms aimed to build consensus around the best ways to determine the dimensions of poverty, how to measure them and how to eradicate it once and for all.
 The study is participatory throughout.

 “There are several aspects of this project which make it important, and especially so in the current climate,” said one member of the research team.
 “The focus on collaborative working brings together the direct experiences of those living in poverty and the expertise of researchers.